 Inquiring About Openings

 Your dream company may not advertise a job opening, and there is a chance that they're always seeking talented individuals.
 Take the initiative and send a letter with your resume to let them know that you're available and interested in working for them.

 - Prospecting Letter: Get noticed with these tips and sample letter.

 - Value Proposition Cover Letter: Learn how to add a value proposition statement to your cover letter—a statement that shows your specific value to the company and why you should be hired.

-- Letters That Sell Your Skills and Experience: These tips and sample will help when you know there is a job opening that isn't advertised or if you don't know if the company is hiring but are interested in working for them.
+- Sell Your Skills and Experience: These tips and sample will help when you know there is a job opening that isn't advertised or if you don't know if the company is hiring but are interested in working for them.